 Honda (HMC) and Nissan (NSANY) import millions of cars each year through their Benicia, California facilities, where they are loaded on to hundreds of rail cars for shipment to points inland as far as Chicago.

-I flew over the site last month, and guess what?
+I flew over the site last weekend, and guess what?
 The lots are full again.
-During the most recent quarter, demand for new cars raced up to an annual 16 million car rate.
-Japanese cars are selling so fast in the US that they can’t load them on to trains fast enough.
+During the most recent quarter, demand for new cars raced up to an annual 17 million car rate.
+Japanese cars are selling so fast in the US that they can?t load them on to trains fast enough.

 As for Tesla (TSLA), better to buy the car than the stock.